in

 #19 Meet Me After the Show (1951)

-Meet Me After The Show (1951)
+Meet Me After the Show (1951)

 In this vibrant Technicolor musical comedy, Betty Grable shines as Delilah Lee, a glamorous Broadway star whose whirlwind life of fame and fortune is thrown into chaos when her husband (Macdonald Carey) files for divorce.
 Grable's captivating performance showcases her talent for blending comedy, drama, and romance, as she navigates a series of amusing misadventures in her quest to win her husband back.
 The film's engaging plot, punctuated by dazzling musical numbers and Grable's undeniable star power, makes Meet Me After the Show an entertaining romp through the glamorous world of show business.
 Grable's radiant presence ensures this film remains a beloved classic of Hollywood's Golden Age.